 Under Ohio's insurance laws, dividends and other ordinary distributions may only be paid out of an insurer's positive unassigned surplus unless the Ohio Department of Insurance approves the payment of dividends or other ordinary distributions from another source.
 While all proposed dividends and distributions to stockholders must be filed with the Ohio Department of Insurance prior to payment, if an Ohio domiciled insurer had positive unassigned surplus, such insurer can pay dividends or other distributions during any 12-month period in an aggregate amount less than or equal to the greater of: (i) 10% of the preceding year-end statutory policyholders' surplus or (ii) the preceding year's statutory net income, in each case without the prior approval of the Ohio Department of Insurance.
-Radian Title Insurance had negative unassigned surplus at

-December 31, 2022, of \$11 million, therefore it is currently unable to pay dividends or other ordinary distributions without prior approval from the Ohio Department of Insurance.
+Radian Title Insurance had negative unassigned surplus of \$9 million and \$11 million at December 31, 2023 and 2022, respectively, and therefore was unable to pay ordinary dividends in 2023 and is currently unable to pay dividends or other ordinary distributions in 2024 without prior approval from the Ohio Department of Insurance.

-Other Services
+Other Businesses